SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_soc_coap_meter/readme.md

 * Using Simplicity Studio, open consoles on both the Meter and Collector devices.
 * Wait for the CoAP Collector and Meter to join the Wi-SUN Border Router network.

-Refer to the associated sections in [QSG181: Wi-SUN SDK Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg181-wi-sun-sdk-quick-start-guide.pdf) if you want step-by-step guidelines for each operation.
+See the associated sections in [QSG181: Wi-SUN SDK Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg181-wi-sun-sdk-quick-start-guide.pdf) for step-by-step guidelines for each operation.

 ## Send Sensor Data to a CoAP Collector

 The three Wi-SUN devices (Border Router, CoAP Meter, CoAP Collector) are now part of the same Wi-SUN network.
-Refer to the *Wi-SUN - SoC CoAP Collector* readme to configure the CoAP Collector.
+See the *Wi-SUN - SoC CoAP Collector* readme to configure the CoAP Collector.
 When the CoAP Meter receives a request from the CoAP Collector, the CoAP packet is output in the console.

     [CoAP-RHND-Service: Received packet]
     {